frnmst/qvm/README.md

     $ ./qvm --attach --remote --vnc

 At this point you should see your virtual machine running in a TigerVNC window.
+Once the installation is complete you can poweroff the machine and then run:

+    $ ./qvm --run --vnc

+on the server, and

+    $ ./qvm --attach --remote --vn

+on the client.

 ## Automatic remote startup